Tsar Alexei's campaign of 1654–1655: Fighting of the remaining Lithuanian troops and Summer Campaign

 In the remaining areas, due to the fact that these were regions classified as secondary by the Lithuanian command, fighting was done by volunteers.
 Previous successes from the winter campaign meant that peasants began to join this group.
 More serious action was taken by these troops in January under Łukomski's command, where they began the blockade of Vitebsk.
 However, the blockade itself and the earlier assault did not yield any results.
 However, a huge expedition, by Vasyl Sheremetev, caused Łukomski's forces to disintegrate.
 The Lithuanian army made attempts to recapture the fortresses also in Polotsk, which was stormed without success.
 However, Jan Mężyski's troops were successful and took Ozieryszcz.
 The actions of the volunteers themselves, hardly brought any victories.
 In Livonia, small skirmishes were fought with the Russians.
 The situation was quite different in Courland itself, where the Muscovite forces were repulsed by Mikołaj Korff.
 There, the Tsar's forces, probably as large as those of the Lithuanians, unexpectedly launched a huge offensive on Daugavpils.
 After heavy fighting in Courland, the Russian plan to capture this city failed.

 The situation in the prelude to the new Muscovite offensive was dire.
 There was a shortage of commanders, some of the forces simply left the Lithuanian camp or, due to shortages in the Lithuanian treasury, soldiers could not be paid.
 Disputes between Gosiewski and Radziwiłł intensified again.
 The Muscovite's forces, in the worst situation for the Lithuanian army, launched a summer offensive.
 Occupying a lot of the city and defeating the Lithuanians in various battles.
 However, the more important event was the Battle of Minsk, which opened the way for the Muscovites to take Vilnius.
 The triumphs were celebrated by Trubetsky himself and Sheremetev, who smashed the Lithuanian troops.
 The final blow that finally broke the morale of the Lithuanian army was the Swedish invasion.
 As a result, John Casimir was forced to recall part of the Crown forces from Lithuania to Poland.
 The situation itself, seemingly on the brink of the collapse of the Grand Duchy of Lithuania, forced Radziwiłł to hold secret talks with King Charles X Gustav.
 Eventually, the Swedish forces launched a massive offensive, which went evenly with the Russian forces.
 With no means to fight on two fronts, the Lithuanians offered the Tsar a truce, which he decided to reject and strike Vilnius in response.
 The Lithuanian forces, demoralised and zeroed in on decrees, were in no way able to defend Vilnius.
 During the Battle of Vilnius, the city fell to the Tsarist army.
 On 10 August, Tsar Alexei himself entered the capital.
+The Cossack Hetmanate established their administration in Belarus.